 Reports and Newsletters

-A key part of Renewable World’s work is to ensure that the renewable energy systems used in our programme activities are the most suitable and appropriate technologies for the communities where we work and that we help communities to effectively address their priority development needs as well as ensuring sustainability of impact.
+Further a key part of Renewable World’s work is to ensure that the renewable energy systems used in our programme activities are the most suitable and appropriate technologies for the communities where we work and that we help communities to effectively address their priority development needs as well as ensuring sustainability of impact.

 Renewable World therefore works with a number of leading academic institutions and business schools, as well as industry experts to facilitate research on a range of relevant issues which inform and improve our work.